 Perfect wild picnics

 Sausage rolls are a picnic classic but can be bland if shop-bought.
-Make yours the star of the spread with our recipe for sloe gin and wild boar sausage rolls.
-Simple to make, the flavours of either wild venison or wild boar with sloe gin and herbs are a winning combination.
+Make yours the star of the spread with recipes that combine sloe gin and wild boar or grouse and wild mushrooms.
+Or, for an effortless solution, just pop some of Truly Traceable’s frozen homemade game sausage rolls in the oven.
+Choose from muntjac merguez, venison and pork, or wild boar with wild garlic.

 Smoking and barbecues